JorgeMarcano/KuaiKuaiKuai/README.md

 ## main.py
 Contains the main GUI and code

-## Comm.py
+## Host.py + Client.py
 Contains the host/client logic for sending data between them.
+Run them both in separate instances and follow the instructions in terminal to test their functionality.